The Inner Architecture of Consciousness

 Day Four opened a door.
 Standing at the threshold of Kushmanda, we encounter, perhaps for the first time, the recognition that consciousness is not a passenger in the universe but its very source, that the smile which began everything is not a distant cosmic event but the nature of awareness itself.
 It is an enormous recognition to sit with.
 And the tradition, with characteristic precision, does not let us rest at the threshold.

-Because realisation that remains interior is not yet complete.
-Ananda that stays sealed within the heart has not yet become what it is capable of becoming.
-Day Five asks: now that you have touched the source, what will you do with what it generates?
+Because a realisation encountered only as idea is not yet complete.
+Ananda glimpsed at the threshold of the heart has not yet become what it is capable of becoming.
+Day Five asks: now that we have glimpsed the source, what are we to do with what it generates?

 Skandamata is the fifth form of the Goddess: four-armed, three-eyed, of radiant complexion, seated upon a lotus, which earns her the name Padmasani.
 She holds her infant son Skanda in one arm and a lotus in another, while her left hand is raised in Varada Mudra, the gesture of infinite bestowal.
 She is also worshipped as Parvati, Maheshwari, and Mata Gauri.
 To worship Skandamata is simultaneously to worship Skanda himself in his infant form, for mother and son are, in this swarupa, inseparable.